Chart Color Schemes

 Coomera lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Coomera's population is 24,113 as of November 2025.
-This figure reflects a growth of 3,888 people since the 2021 Census, which reported a population of 20,225.
-The increase was inferred from an estimated resident population of 23,797 in June 2024 and an additional 424 validated new addresses since the Census date.
+Coomera's population was approximately 24,113 as of November 2025.
+This figure represents an increase of 3,888 people since the 2021 Census, which reported a population of 20,225.
+The change is inferred from the estimated resident population of 23,797 in June 2024 and an additional 424 validated new addresses since the Census date.
 This results in a population density ratio of 977 persons per square kilometer.
-Coomera's growth rate of 19.2% since the 2021 census exceeded both the non-metro area average (8.8%) and the national average, indicating significant growth.
-Interstate migration contributed approximately 52.1% to overall population gains during recent periods.
+Coomera's growth rate of 19.2% since the 2021 Census exceeded both the non-metro area average (8.8%) and the national average, indicating significant growth compared to other regions assessed by AreaSearch.
+Interstate migration contributed approximately 52.1% of overall population gains in recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-Future population projections indicate exceptional growth, placing Coomera in the top 10 percent of Australian non-metropolitan areas.
-The area is expected to grow by 21,127 persons to 2041 based on the latest population numbers, recording a total gain of 86.3% over the 17 years.
+All drivers of population growth were positive factors, including natural growth and overseas migration.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections for each age cohort.
+Looking ahead, exceptional population growth is predicted for Coomera over the period to 2041.
+Based on the latest annual ERP population numbers, the area is expected to grow by 21,127 persons, reflecting a total gain of 86.3% over the 17-year period.

 Frequently Asked Questions - Population